• Skip to primary navigation

 If you're new to preparing leeks, this is the recipe to start with.
 It comes together in under 20 minutes and is scalable for a small group or large crowd.

 Leeks are such an underrated vegetable!
-We love to sauté them with shallots for a simple and mouthwatering side that goes with lots of dishes, from fish to flank steak.
+We love to sauté them with shallots for a simple and mouthwatering side that goes with lots of dishes, from crispy white fish to flank steak.
 Leeks are also perfect for adding flavor to dishes like a vegetarian quiche or our Truffle Mushroom and Leek Risotto.

 Jump to: